 - Automatically sends new subscription orders in real time to the CDS fulfillment systems, including the ability to “gift” subscriptions.

-- Ultra built admin-facing helper applications to easily manage data discrepancies between the two systems.
+- Ultra Commerce engineered and delivered admin-facing helper applications to easily manage data discrepancies between the two systems.

 We also built user-facing management tools for members to update & suspend their CDS subscriptions.